ghyatzo/AutoForward.jl/README.md

 1. `P => :p`
 2. `P`: In this case, it is required that the struct `W` has a **single field of type** `P`, then `P` can be univocally made equivalent to `P => :p`
+	* `P{T, S} where {T <: C, S <: Q}`: parametric types are supported.
+Make sure you are using the same symbols as those defined within the struct.
+The stuct must have the correct type parameters and a field matching the one specified.
 3. `{T => :t, P => :p, Q => :q}`
 4. `{T, P, Q}`: In this case, like above it is required that the struct `W`, for every type in the braces, has a single field of that type then it is possible to have an unique mapping.
 	* `{T, T, T}`, so long as there are exactly that many fields in the struct with that type, otherwise the pair syntax has to be used to resolve ambiguities.